Residence Life

 Delta M. Jackson Dorsch Complex, Albert A. Sheen Campus, St. Croix

 The Delta M. Jackson Dorsch Complex opened its doors in 1999, formerly known as the Residence Halls.
 In 2010, the Residence Halls name was change to Delta M. Jackson Dorsch Complex after a well-known Virgin Island Story Teller.
-The Delta M. Jackson Dorsch Complex can accommodate 102 students located at the end of the picturesque Palm Drive, the Complex is within walking distance to the Health Services, Bookstore, Office of Student Activities, Bucs Fitness Center, and Cafeteria.
+The Delta M. Jackson Dorsch Complex can accommodate 102 students located at the end of the picturesque Palm Drive, the Complex is within walking distance to the Health Services, Bookstore, Office of Student Activities, Bucs Fitness Center, and Dinning Pavillion.
 The Delta M. Jackson Dorsch Complex has eight sections, laundry room, conference room, lounge, courtyard, and central housing offices.
 Residents living in the Complex take pleasure in spacious suites that consist of 3 double rooms, living room, and shared bathrooms.

 Furnishings